roblaing/webgames/ricerocks/README.md

 }
 ```

+The gameboard is toroidal, so all sprites also have their position toggled if they move over an edge.

 Certain updates are specific for types.
 For instance <em>ephemeral</em> missiles and explosions need to count ticks to reach
 their lifespans: